awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-concepts.md

 ## Symmetric Customer Master Keys<a name="symmetric-cmks"></a>

-When you create a customer managed key \(CMK\) in KMS, by default, you get a symmetric CMK\.
+When you create a customer master key \(CMK\) in KMS, by default, you get a symmetric CMK\.

 In AWS KMS, a *symmetric CMK* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
 To use a symmetric CMK, you must call AWS KMS\.
 Symmetric keys are used in symmetric encryption, where the same key is used for encryption and decryption\.